Mada al-Carmel - Arab Center for Applied Social Research

 - The Globe and Mail reported that IDRC ended support in April 2010,resulting in “a loss of 40 per cent of Mada’s income and a serious blow to the organization’s reputation and credibility.”
 Mada al-Carmel filed a lawsuit against the government, alleging “a campaign by the Jerusalem-based NGO Monitor.”

-- Political Advocacy: Co-authored the “Haifa Declaration” (2007) which calls for a “change in the definition of the State of Israel from a Jewish state” and accuses Israel of “exploiting” the Holocaust “at the expense of the Palestinian people.”
+- Co-authored the “Haifa Declaration” (2007) which calls for a “change in the definition of the State of Israel from a Jewish state” and accuses Israel of “exploiting” the Holocaust “at the expense of the Palestinian people.”

 - Mada al-Carmel and two other NGOs (Women Against Violence and the Arab Forum for Sexuality, Education and Health) were the “Palestine” representatives of the international “One Day One Struggle” campaign, titled “My Land, Space, Body and Sexuality: Palestinians in the Shadow of the Wall” (November 2009).
 Publicity included a poster portraying an Israeli soldier reaching suggestively toward a Palestinian woman, alongside the caption: “Her husband needs a permit to touch her.
 The occupation penetrates her life everyday!”